Do you have lots of opinions? You can get paid for sharing them at Survey Junkie. But is it worth it? Find out in our Survey Junkie review.

 Too few and you won’t be sent the better surveys because you’re not active enough.
 Too many and you’re not earning enough points to make it worth your while.

 Points don’t expire as long as you keep your account active by doing at least one survey every twelve months and the points you earn are added to your account immediately, there is no processing period.

-If you want to redeem for cash, you must cash out all of your points at once.
-If you want to redeem part in cash and part in gift cards, redeem for the gift card first and then the remainder of cash.
+If you want to redeem for cash, you must cash-out all of your points at once.
+If you want to redeem part in cash and part in gift cards, redeem for the gift card first and then the remainder of the cash.